 The vireo was formerly abundant and bred as far north as Red Bluff in Tehama County (about 130 miles north of Sacramento, and about 550 miles north of the LA Basin) (Cooper 1874), but due to habitat loss (agriculture, flood control, livestock) (Smith 1977, USFWS 1986, Wilbur 1981) and brood parasitism by the brown-headed cowbird, by the 1940's there was "a noticeable decline in numbers... apparently coincident with an increase of cowbirds" (Grinnell and Miller 1944).
 Due to their nest size, shape, and location "No birds are more frequently parasitized either absolutely or relatively [than the least Bell's vireo]" reported Dawson (1923), an observation echoed by Hanna (1918) and Rowley (1930).
 Meanwhile, in 1933 Willet observed that "the increase of the cowbird in southern California during the past 20 years has been remarkable, in fact unparalleled by any of our native birds", a situation that was true statewide by 1944 (Grinnell and Miller).
 By 1970, cowbirds had extirpated vireos from the Central Valley, and vireos were found in only a few locations in southern California (Gains 1974).
 Surveys of 158 locations where vireos were abundant prior to 1915 were performed in 1977-78; only 90 breeding territories were located in 31 of the 158 sites (all in southern California), and half of the nests located contained cowbird eggs (Goldwasser et al 1980, Franzreb 1989).
-Because of the persistent cowbird parasitism and associated low reproductive success causing local extirpations of populations already reduced and fragmented by habitat loss, the least Bell's vireo was declared an endangered species by the California Department of Fish and Wildlife (CDFW) in 1980 and by the United States Fish and Wildlife Service (USFWS) in 1986 decades, expanding slowly northward, with colonizers usually settling within 10 kilometers (km) of their natal home ranges (Griffith and Griffith 2000).
-New colonizers in suitable habitat established new populations, existed in low numbers, or were extirpated within a few years, depending upon two factors: distance from source populations, and more importantly, whether or not cowbird trapping was implemented.
+Because of the persistent cowbird parasitism and associated low reproductive success causing local extirpations of populations already reduced and fragmented by habitat loss, the least Bell's vireo was declared an endangered species by the California Department of Fish and Wildlife (CDFW) in 1980 and by the United States Fish and Wildlife Service (USFWS) in 1986.

-After listing and with habitat protection and cowbird trapping, first-year vireos dispersed from extant populations and began to reoccupy drainages and habitat that had been vacant for
+After listing and with habitat protection and cowbird trapping, first-year vireos dispersed from extant populations and began to reoccupy drainages and habitat that had been vacant for decades, expanding slowly northward, with colonizers usually settling within 10 kilometers (km)